-Anyone – any person or organization, not just the resident or their family members – may file a complaint about neglect, abuse, or unsafe conditions including under-staffing and poor care with the Licensing and Certification Division of the California Department of Public Health.
+Anyone – any person or organization, not just the resident or their family members – may file a complaint about neglect, abuse, or unsafe conditions, including under-staffing and poor care with the Licensing and Certification Division of the California Department of Public Health.
 For those looking to resolve a specific dispute, the California long-term care ombudsman can help try to reach a resolution with the facility.

 Who is responsible for falls in nursing homes?
 There are many reasons nursing home residents fall.
 In some cases, no one is to blame.
 In others, the nursing home and/or its employees did something it should not have or failed to do something it should – this is called breaching a duty of care.

-A nursing home may be liable for the fall if it breached the duty of care.
+A nursing home may be liable for the fall if it breached a duty of care.
 In a civil lawsuit, the burden of proof is on the plaintiff to show, by a preponderance of the evidence, that the facility did not meet its duty.

 You or your loved one may be entitled to damages including:

-In the case of wrongful death, damages may also include:
+- In the case of wrongful death, damages may also include:

 If elder abuse is suspected, special damages may include:

-The statute of limitations will depend on the specific claim.
 Generally, in California, if a claim alleges that an injury was caused by someone else’s negligence, the time frame is two years from the date of the injury.
 If the claim involves a wrongful death or allegations of professional negligence, the deadline may be only one year.

 It is crucial to speak with a qualified personal injury lawyer to determine the statute of limitations for your claim.
 If a claim is not filed by the proper deadline, it will be barred.